seanpmaxwell/Typescript-Best-Practices/README.md

 ## Script (file) Organization <a name="script-organization"></a>
-- Because of how hoisting works in JavaScript, you should organize a file into these sections.
+- Because of how hoisting works in JavaScript, you should organize a file into these regions.
 Note that your file may not (and usually won't) have all of them:
   - Variables
   - Types
   - Run (Special Note: execute any logic that you need to here.
-Outside of linear scripts you usually shouldn't need this section, but if you do keep it short).
+Outside of linear scripts you usually shouldn't need this region, but if you do keep it short).
   - Functions
   - Classes (only very small ones, large classes should go in a separate file).
 - Some special notes about organization:
-  - Only constant/readonly variables (primitive and object values) should go directly in files in the `Variables` section (except maybe in linear scripts).
+  - Only constant/readonly variables (primitive and object values) should go directly in files in the `Variables` region (except maybe in linear scripts).
-  - If you are writing a linear script, it might make more since to group your code by the task they are doing instead of by the fundamental-type.
-Still, if you decide to create some function-declarations in the same script, place your function-declarations in another section at the bottom of the file below the <b>Run</b>.
+  - If you are writing a linear script, it might make more sense to group your code by the task they are doing instead of by the fundamental-feature.
+Still, if you decide to create some function-declarations in the same script, place your function-declarations in another region at the bottom of the file below the <b>Run</b>.
   - Always put the `export default` at the very bottom of every file.
 This makes your default export easier to keep track of and apply any wrappers it may need.
+- Organzation overview
+  - Project (application or library)
+  - Directory
+  - File (aka module)
+  - Region
+  - Section
 <br/>